RosenCodes20/Final-Web-Project/README.md

 For me it is so nice feature and so entertaining.

 I also have added a Profile model which also you can edit, put profile picture, change date of birth, and have fun with. 😁

+### Django Tests

+I have have also added 13 tests.

+Some of them are form forms, views, models.

+### Prevented url attacks

+I have also prevented url attacks so no one will get your players or your profile.

+This is for more security and privacy updates.😁

+### Example for user so you can try it.

+email: roko@gmail.com
+password: 12admin34

+# And last but not least ENJOY 😎😁